 With spiritual crises we are not looking at or responding to mental illness.
 Instead, we are seeing a need for compassion, for speaking about what gives each of us meaning and purpose, for sharing how to step up to a better life with supportive connections as our safety net.
 The psyche and soul reach out, often desperately, for understanding, companionship and compassion.

-Copyright of Illustration: Julia Henze
+Illustration of anchor: Julia Henze

 <a href=’https://www.123rf.com/profile_juliahenze’>juliahenze / 123RF Stock Photo</a>